huggingface/blog/object-detection-leaderboard.md

 ### Which parameters can impact the Average Precision results?

-By picking an object detection models in 🤗 Hugging Face’s hub, we can vary the output boxes by trying different parameters in the model’s pre processing and post processing functions.
-There are some approaches that may influce the assessment metrics.
-We separated the mostly common factors that may lead to variations in the results:
+By picking an object detection model in the Hub, we can vary the output boxes by trying different parameters in the model's pre-processing and post-processing functions.
+There are some approaches that may influence the assessment metrics.
+We separated the most common factors that may lead to variations in the results:

 * Ignore detections that have a score under a certain threshold.
 * Use `batch_sizes > 1` for inference.